jwplayer/applicaster-docs/setup.md

 2. Links it to yor feeds by adding `?adId={scheduleId)` to the URL

-## Multiple properties
-If there is a use case of multiple properties please provide the V1 secret for each of the properties respectively.
-- In applicaster there will then be individual End Points added for each of these properties.

 <!-- pending:
 - JW Watchlist ID - to lookup favorites and continue watching